SayehKazem/CC_GSABA/README.md

 # CC_GSABA
-The Cerebral Cortical Gene-Set Burden Analysis (CC-GSBA) pipeline, included in the PGC-CNV Package, is designed to investigate the impact of Copy Number Variants (CNVs) on Cognitive Ability using Cerebral Cortical Gene-Set Burden Analysis.
+The Cerebral Cortical Gene-Set Burden Analysis (CC-GSBA) pipeline, part of the PGC-CNV working group, is designed to investigate the impact of Copy Number Variants (CNVs) on Cognitive Ability using Cerebral Cortical Gene-Set Burden Analysis.
 This repository contains all the code and data required to reproduce the figures and statistical analyses for the project.
 <p align="center">
  <img src="/CC-GSBA_logo.png" alt="CC-GSBA_logo" width="300"/>
 </p>

-# Project Title
+## Project Title
 Mirror effect of genomic deletions and duplications on cognitive ability across the human ecerebral cortex

-# Project Workflow
+## Project Workflow
 This figure outlines our methodology for associating CNVs with cognitive ability by leveraging gene expression data across cortical regions.
 The analysis integrates genotypic and phenotypic data from large population cohorts with gene expression data from the Allen Human Brain Atlas (AHBA).

 - Gene Assignment: Each gene is mapped to cortical regions where it shows preferential expression (z-score > 0.5).
 This process is repeated for all genes, resulting in 180 distinct regional gene sets.